MicrosoftDocs/SupportArticles-docs/Office/Client/excel/error-saving-file.md

 ## Cause

-This problem occurs when the process to save Excel file gets interrupted, due to any of the following reasons:
+This problem occurs if the process to save an Excel workbook is interrupted for any of the following reasons:

-- On network drive the connection got dropped or you have restricted permissions to save the file.
+- On a network drive, the connection is dropped, or you have restricted permissions to save the file.
-- Saving location/drive does not have sufficient space.
+- The location or drive does not have sufficient space to save in.
-- Conflict with an antivirus software program.
+- A conflict exists with an antivirus software program.
-- Removable disk got removed, such as a USB pen-drive or USB-HDD/SSD
+- A removable disk, such as a USB pen-drive or USB-HDD/SSD, is removed.
-- The 218-character path limitation is exceeded
+- The 218-character path limitation is exceeded.
-- You save an Excel file that is shared.
+- An Excel file that you are saving is shared.

 ## Resolution

-To continue working with the file, save it to a different drive or location.
-The connection to the file must be restored before you can resume working with the file.
+To continue working on the file, save it to a different drive or location.
+The connection to the file must be restored before you can resume working on it.
 In case of a hardware failure, you must correct the problem before you can save to that drive again.

 ## More information

-When you work in a file, Microsoft Excel saves the file with a temporary file name and places this file in the same folder as the original file.
-When you save your file, the original file is then deleted and the temporary file is renamed with the original file name.
+When you work in a workbook, Microsoft Excel saves the file by giving it a temporary file name, and then puts the file into the same folder as the original file.
+When you save the workbook, the original file is deleted and the temporary file is renamed by using the original file name.

-If this process is interrupted, your file may not be saved properly.
+If this process is interrupted, the workbook may not be saved correctly.
 You may also find one or more temporary files in the folder where you tried to save your file.
-In addition, you may receive one of several alerts or error messages.
+Additionally, you may receive one of several alerts or error messages.

-The following information lists some of the possible messages you may receive and explanations as to why you may receive them:
+The following information lists some of the possible messages that you may receive, and explains why you may receive them.

 ### Cannot access read-only document \<file name>

-If you are trying to make changes to the file that is ‘read-only’, this error will be displayed.
-This is because the administrator or the owner of the file has not given you the permission to edit the document and you can only read it.
-If the file does not have ‘read-only’ tag but this error keeps on appearing while you are trying to save the file in your folder, this could happen because:
+This this error message is displayed if you are trying to make changes to a file to which you have only read permissions.
+This is because the administrator or the owner of the file has not granted you permission to edit the file.
+If the file does not have the ”read-only” tag but this error message continues to appear while you are trying to save the file to your folder, either of the following reasons might be the cause:

-- You open an existing file and try to save it.
+- You open an existing file, and then try to save it.
-- You save file to an external or network drive and the connection fails.
+- You save the file to an external or network drive, and the connection fails.

 ### Disk is full

-The drive you are saving to does not have enough space or the disk was accidentally detached from the system.
-Delete some files from the current drive or save file to another drive.
+The drive that you are saving to does not have enough space, or the disk was accidentally detached from the system.
+Delete some files from the current drive or save the file to another drive.

 ### Document not saved," or "Document not saved

-The process was interrupted while creating the temporary file because you accidentally pressed ESC, or there was some hardware/software failure, or some other media problem.
-The original file is still intact, unless your computer or workstation failed, the version of the file containing your current changes is still open in memory.
-Save the file to an alternate drive.
+The process was interrupted while it was creating a temporary file because you accidently pressed ESC, or there was some hardware or software failure or some other media problem.
+The original file is still intact., Unless your computer or workstation failed, the version of the file that contains your current changes is still open in memory.
+Save the file to an alternative drive.

 > [!NOTE]
 > Any changes made in the last revision will be lost.

 ### Document not saved.
 Any previously saved copy has been deleted

-The process was interrupted while deleting the original or renaming the temporary file.
-This problem will occur for the same reasons as the scenario described in the "'Document not saved,' or 'Document not completely saved'" section.
+The process was interrupted while it was deleting the original file or renaming the temporary file.
+This problem occurs for the same reasons as in the scenario that is described in the "'Document not saved’ or ‘Document not completely saved'" section.

-In this case, your original file is gone (though the temporary file may be readable).
+In this case, your original file is deleted (although the temporary file may be readable).
 If your computer or workstation failed, use the temporary file.
-If the interruption was caused by something else, the version of the file containing your current changes is still open in memory.
-Save the file to an alternate drive.
+If the interruption was caused by something else, the version of the file that contains your current changes is still open in memory.
+Save the file to an alternative drive.

-## References
+## More information

-For more information, select the following article numbers to view the articles in the Microsoft Knowledge Base:

-> [223812](https://support.microsoft.com/help/223812) Error message: Document not saved
+Still need help?
+Go to [Microsoft Community](https://answers.microsoft.com/).